NSW Electoral Commission

 There are positions available during the election period and on election day itself.

 The NSW Electoral Commission has further information including position descriptions, pay rates and how apply.

-The display of election campaign posters is a traditional part of the democratic process, however there are legislative requirements and City policies that are relevant to the display of posters and related materials for the purposes of the 4 December 2021 election.
+The display and handing out of election materials is a traditional part of the democratic process, however there are legislative requirements and City policies that are relevant to the display of posters and handing out of materials for the purposes of the 4 December 2021 election.

 The display of posters is exempt development under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 provided that: